rokthewok/Argonaut/README.md

 ----

 *	Make the interface more explicit about memory management (e.g. use unique_ptr / shared_ptr)
-*	Add a JSON writing interface (?)
 *	Provide more robust testing for the entire system
 *	Create DLL's
 *	Add better documentation for the client
-*	Create an interactive "shell" to test the framework